TIL: Ruby and Rails Knowledges 1

 freeze()

-Prevents further modifications to obj.
-A RuntimeError will be raised if modification is attempted.
+Prevents further modifications to an object.
+A RuntimeError will be raised if a modification is attempted.
 There is no way to unfreeze a frozen object.
 See also Object#frozen?.

 from apidock